pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

     Restart  PenDown  SetPenColor None  Write '..'
 Tada

-If you try one at a time, then you can see the changes
+When you try these one at a time, then you can see the changes

-Like I'll often draft a Drawing in PenColor None, and end by drawing just 1 Pixel in Red, just so I can see where I left the Cursor standing
+Myself, I'll often draft a Drawing in PenColor None, and end by drawing just 1 Pixel in Red, just so I can see where I left the Turtle standing

 ### Draw Circles and parts of Circles